Susan Schecter Fellowship

 Creating a world where women and children around the world could live free from violence was Susan Schechter’s dream.
 As one of the most accomplished and respected leaders in the domestic violence prevention movement, Susan was one of the first to seed what has become a worldwide movement to end violence.

 On the horizon, FUTURES is dedicated to embedding Susan’s vision within higher education with the hope of reaching hundreds and even thousands of emerging leaders.
+We are currently looking for new partners to expand and deepen the Fellowship’s impact on the next generation of leaders and continue to share Susan’s innovative work with the field.

 Donate to the Susan Schechter Leadership Development Fellowship to foster a new generation of leaders in anti-violence work.